JiekaiJia/masterthesis/README.md

-# Queueing Network
+# Decentralised Coordination in Partially Observable Queueing Networks

-Here is an instruction how to use RLlib train with our environment.
+This is my master thesis, using reinforcement learning to control packets dispatch to minimize the packet drop rate.
+Due to the partial observation of the agents, we implement a communication channel between agents to improve the agents sensing to the environment.

 ## Install

 `pip install -r requirements.txt`

 ## Usage
+***main.py*** is the core interface for experiments.
+We can use CLI to control the environment and neural network setting.
-***belief_train.py*** is used to train the belief model separately. ***model_components.py*** contains the MVAE used as a belief communication model.
+`-experiment_name` is used to name the experiment. `--silent` is a gate controlling communication between agents.

-`python belief_train.py --use_belief`

-***rllib_ppo.py*** is used to train the policy model with rllib default network structure.
-One should enter the experiment name.
-If he wants to train the policy which takes the belief as observations, then he should set `--use_belief`, otherwise, he could only enter the experiment name. `--silent` is used for agents that don't communicate. `--test` is set for trained model test purpose, but man need to also copy the model parameter path into ***rllib_ppo.py***.
-Besides, man could change the model anf training setting in the file too.
+`--default` indicates whether to use a 2-layer MLP or customized model for agents. `--JSQ` controls whether we use a heuristic policy "join shortest queue" for agents.
+If we want to test a tarined model, writing down `--test` works.
+`--true_obs` and `--opposite` control the environment observations.
+If setting `--true_obs`, the agents get true observation, otherwise the agents get opposite observations.
+If setting neither of them, the agents get delayed observations.
+Some example CLIs is listed here:

+Test JSQ policy with delayed observations(using `--true_obs` or `--opposite` change the observation type).

+`python main.py -experiment_name JSQ --default --test --JSQ`

+Train 2-layer MLP with true observations(the agents have no communication even without setting `--silent`)

-`python rllib_ppo.py -experiment_name PPO_belief --use_belief`
+`python main.py -experiment_name PPO_3agents --default --true_obs`

-***test_train.py*** is used to train the policy model with rllib but customizing loss function and network structure.
-The use of this file is similar to ***rllib_ppo.py***
+Train CommNet with opposite observations(changing experiment name to BiCNetxxx or ATCVxxx to use other communication models).

-`python test_train.py -experiment_name PPO_1e-6autoencoder1e-4_delhiddens --test`
+`python main.py -experiment_name CommNet_3agents_opposite --opposite`

-***RLlib_custom_models.py*** is the file that contains the customised model.
-The models are all end-to-end models that can directly be trained with rllib. ***custom_PPO.py*** is used to customise the loss function.
-Because we change the network structure, it's important to use a proper loss function instead of the default one to help train the model efficiently.
+***custom_models.py*** is the file that contains ATVC, CommNet, BiCNet.
+The models are all end-to-end trainable models.

+***custom_loss.py***, here, we implement the ATVC loss, which is an extension of PPO loss.
+Because we use VAE in ATVC, a VAE loss (ELBO) is then added to the original loss function.

+***environment.py*** contains the environment we use in experiments.
+It's a queueing network with M schedulers and S servers. the schedulers (agents) are controlled by neural network and observe the state of servers, further they diapatch packets based on their own observations.

+***PartialAccess.json*** controls the queueing network.
+We can define, for example, the number of agents, packet arrival rate etc.